 Now that I’d stopped messing around with obscure publishing deals and printing stuff on my own I suddenly had a lot of time on my hands.
 Time that mostly went into writing.
 And it was only in recent years that I’ve found ways to actually sell publications online.

-The proliferation of Amazon’s Kindle definitely helped to a) make ebooks more popular and b) encourage one-click buying but even apart from that it’s relatively easy to offer PDFs or EPUBs for sale, at least technically.
+The proliferation of Amazon’s Kindle definitely helped to a) make ebooks more popular and b) encourage one-click buying but even apart from that it’s become relatively easy to offer PDFs or EPUBs for sale, at least technically.

 Enter, The Online World

-I can’t show you any “100% non-photoshopped proof” of my “six figure ebook-income” or any such nonsense which is fairly widespread among the self-described “marketing gurus” and indie-publishing princes of our times.
+I can’t show you any “100% non-photoshopped proof” of my “six figure ebook-income” or any such nonsense which is unfortunately still a widespread practice among the self-described “marketing gurus” and indie-publishing princes of our times.

-But here are a few things I’d tell anyone that is seriously considering to publish and sell his writings online
+But here are a few things I’d tell anyone that is seriously considering to publish and sell their writings online: